AustinWayneSanders/project1/README.md

 * First, start by cloning the repository with the following command in your terminal: git clone https://github.com/AustinWayneSanders/project1.git
 * The database instance that was used when creating this project may not be avaible by the time of cloning this project, resulting in a null pointer exception.
 In this case, please follow the instructions regarding setting up the database environment with AWS.
-> Once you have logged into your AWS console root account, click on services in the top right corner.
+> Once you have logged into your AWS console root account, click on services in the top left corner.
 This button is circled in white with the image below.
 ![Click Services](https://github.com/AustinWayneSanders/project1/blob/main/Project1_Demo_Images/project1_Image1.png)
 >
 > After clicking services, a new menu will appear with a list of Amazon's services.
 Click the one that is title "RDS."
-It is cicled in the image below.
+It is circled in the image below.
 >
 ![Click RDS](https://github.com/AustinWayneSanders/project1/blob/main/Project1_Demo_Images/project1_Image2.png)
 >